 - If the arteries that feed your legs, pelvis, or arms are affected, you have symptoms of peripheral arterial disease.

 - If the arteries that feed your kidneys are affected, you have symptoms of renovascular hypertension.

 How Is Atherosclerosis Diagnosed?

 Atherosclerosis is often diagnosed after you develop symptoms or complications.
-Its important to see a doctor or someone with a health information management degree that can help you find a doctor.
-To make a diagnosis, your doctor will:
+To make a diagnosis, generally your doctor will: